3ware/gitops-2024/.github/README.md

 #### Terraform CI

+##### Targets

+The initial job of the workflow uses [changed-files](https://github.com/tj-actions/changed-files) to output the directories when terraform changes have been made.
+This output is uses ad the matrix strategy for the deploy job.

 ##### Validate

+Uses a matrix strategy to run in each directory identified in the targets job.

+> [!IMPORTANT]
+> The strategy has a max-parallel value of 1, which means the jobs are run sequentially

 - Setup AWS credentials using [config-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) using OIDC to assume a role and set the authentication parameters as environment variables on the runner.
 This step is required when TFLint [deep checking](https://github.com/terraform-linters/tflint-ruleset-aws/blob/master/docs/deep_checking.md) for the AWS rule plugin is enabled.
 - ~~Setup terraform using [setup-terraform](https://github.com/hashicorp/setup-terraform)~~ Not required. terraform v1.9.7 already installed on runner image.